bootleg-rust/sites/docs/deploy.md

 # Deploy instructions

-All the sites deploy as a "Cloud Run" service with firebase hosting on top because cloud run can't be connected to a Load Balancer (GCLB).
-Using firebase allows us to have a basic CDN that supports `Cache-Control` and domain mapping.
+All the sites deploy as a "Cloud Run" service with GCP networking (HTTPS Load balancer + CDN) on top.
+This is particularly important in order to support `Cache-Control` response headers from the cloud run services.

-Because we use both cloud run and firebase the process for deploying is as follows
+The process for deploying is as follows

-* Package the docker image for a service
+* Package the docker image for a service.
-* Publish the docker iamge for a service to the container registry in the `bootleg-crates-shared` account
+* Publish the docker iamge for a service to the container registry in the `bootleg-crates-shared` account.
-* Deploy the Cloud run service by using the tagged version of the container in the registry
+* Deploy the Cloud run service by using the tagged version of the container in the registry.
-* Deploy the firebase hosting for the site.
+* Optional: run a cache-invalidation in the GCP console if required.

 NOTE: There is a script to open all sites at once for a specific environment [../scripts/open.sh](../scripts/open.sh)